 - maximum dimensions: 60 cm * 36 cm * 60 cm;

 - maximum weight: 35 kg.

 Packaging size and material

 - Packaging should be selected based on the size of the contents, and the material of the packaging must be such as to preserve the integrity and condition of the contents during transport – excessively large boxes with little content may be crushed, while overfilled packaging may tear open.

-- The packaging material must be sufficiently durable so as not to be damaged by the contents.
+- The packaging material must be sufficiently durable not to damage the contents.
+For example a plain letter envelope, a plastic bag is not suitable packaging.
 Unsuitable packaging may injure or soil parcel handlers or other delivered parcels.

 - For inner packaging, the contents of the parcel must be secured against shifting around inside the packaging.
 If necessary, for inner packaging, goods must be secured against shifting using foam rubber, bubble wrap, plastic shredding, corrugated cardboard, corner protectors, special air cushions or other similar materials, as well as various tensioning films and nets.

 - Fragile items must be packaged in such a way as to reduce the risk of breakage during transport.
 Place fragile items in the middle of the parcel, where they do not touch the sides of the packaging.

 - Fragile goods must be packaged in separate break-resistant casings to prevent contact between different items and shifting inside the packaging during transport.
 Any space inside the packaging must be filled with stuffing materials.

 - Fragile goods must be packaged in a break-resistant cardboard box and parcel contents must be secured against shifting inside the packaging using internal supports where necessary.